emdoyle/tensorflow_stuff/docs/TensorFlowDeepNN.md

 RUN += 1
 ```

-    Accuracy: 97.93%
+    Accuracy: 97.87%

 It works!
 This is a deep neural network capable of a variable number of hidden nodes and layers written using the TensorFlow low-level API.
-Next I will add bells and whistles until it can beat 98.40% (the best I achieved without TF).
-Then, I think it'd be a good idea to try to package it as an Estimator (although I'm not sure this is possible or even makes sense since I haven't looked into it yet.
+I think it'd be a good idea to try to package it as an Estimator (although I'm not sure this is possible or even makes sense since I haven't looked into it yet).

 ```python